Child protection

 Advocacy efforts involve engagement of communities, traditional and religious leaders, including women, to curtail negative attitudes, harmful cultural practices and traditions that perpetuate sexual exploitation and abuse against children.

-Through the Social Service Workforce Strengthening initiative, children and families will be better served by service providers on child protection issues.
+Through the Social Service Workforce Strengthening and the Child Friendly Policing initiatives, children and families will be better served by service providers on child protection issues.
 The initiative will assist Government to create a well-equipped workforce to prevent and respond to violence against children based on the Children’s Act of 2009.

 Closely linked to preventing violence against children is providing parents and caregivers to give them skills on positive parenting to increase their awareness of child protection issues.
-The development of a standard parenting toolkit will support Government in building a cadre of trainers to reach out to the social service workforce in improving existing practices around parenting.
+The development of national parenting guidelines will support government in building a strong cadre of the social service workforce to improve existing practices around VAC prevention and parenting.

-Through the E Seng Mo Ngwaneng national campaign launched by the First Lady, UNICEF together with stakeholders has raised awareness on Sexual Exploitation and Abuse of children.
-Furthermore, UNICEF is advocating for Child Friendly Police Stations with personnel trained to interview children who report sexual abuse.
+The E Seng Mo Ngwaneng national campaign launched by the First Lady, UNICEF together with stakeholders has raised awareness on Sexual Exploitation and Abuse of children and links parents and children to service providers.
+Furthermore, UNICEF has successfully advocated for the establishment of Child Friendly Police Stations with personnel trained to interview children who report all forms of abuse especially sexual abuse.